kurtbruns/figma-tex-to-svg/README.md

    git commit -m "Your commit message"
    ```

 2. **Update the version number**: Update the version number after committing changes.
 This ensures the new version corresponds to the committed changes.
-The `npm version` command also creates a new Git tag for the new version.
+The `npm version` command also creates a new Git tag for the new version and automatically syncs the version to `manifest.json`.
    ```bash
    npm version patch   # for bug fixes (1.0.1 → 1.0.2)
    npm version minor   # for new features (1.0.1 → 1.1.0)
    npm version major   # for breaking changes (1.0.1 → 2.0.0)
    ```

+   This will update `package.json`, sync the version to `manifest.json`, and create a git commit with both changes.

 3. **Push changes to the repository**: Push your commits and tags to the remote repository.
    ```bash